【Latest 2026】 Recommended Welfare Vehicle Manufacturers Comparison: Toyota, Nissan, and Honda - A Guide to Choosing from 13 Models

 2-3.
 Toyota Noah

-Toyota's Noah, a minivan, also offers welfare vehicle options.
-The "pull-out ramp" used with a belt on the wheelchair is simple to operate, considering the caregiver.
-It accommodates various wheelchairs, including reclining and electric ones, and choosing Type I allows for stretcher access as well.
+The Toyota Noah, a minivan, also offers welfare vehicle options.
+The "pull-out ramp" used with a belt for securing the wheelchair is simple to operate, considering the caregiver's needs.
+It accommodates various wheelchairs, including reclining and electric ones, and if you choose Type I, a stretcher can also be loaded.

 参照:ノア 福祉車両|トヨタ